oschweitzer/learning-resources/react_lesson.md

 ### Functional components

 Functional components are represented by JavaScript function (mostly using ES6 arrow function notation) assigned to constant (that will be exported in order to use them as component).
 In the past (before React 16.8 and React Hooks), they couldn't manage state.
 But, since React hooks were introduced, they can with the `useState` hook.
-However, lifecycle hooks are not available with function components.
-Unlike a class-based component, in a functional component, you will get all your properties by the `props` variable.
+However, lifecycle hooks are not available with functional components (event though the `useEffect` React Hook allows to do side effects).
+In a functional component, you will get all your properties by the
+`props` variable.

 > Keep in mind, that you could be working on older React project where functional components can't handle state.

 ### Component lifecycle

 The component lifecycle is only available in class-based components.
-This lifecycle is represented by lifecycle hooks (lifecycle hooks has nothing to do with React hooks!).
-There are two different lifecycle we could say, one for the component creation and one when a component is updated (because props or state changed).
+This lifecycle is represented by lifecycle hooks (**lifecycle hooks have nothing to do with React hooks!**).
+There are two different lifecycles we could say, one for the component creation and one when a component is updated (because props or state changed).

 #### Component creation lifecycle

 - `constructor(props)` => this is an ES6 feature and by default it is done for you.
 If you want to define the constructor, remember to always call `super(props)` as the first instruction in the constructor function.
-- `getDerivedStateFromProps(props, state)` => this hook exists for the are case where the state depends on props changes during time.
+- `getDerivedStateFromProps(props, state)` => this hook exists for the case where the state depends on props changes during time.
 It is a static method that should return the updated state.
-Keep in mind that is very rarely used.
+Keep in mind that it is very rarely used.
 - `render()` => this hook will prepare and structure your JSX code.
 Don't execute code that can blocked the rendering process in this function.
 Every child component you included in your rendered component here will then be rendered as well.
-- `componentDidMount()` => this hook will be called once all child component of this component have finished their lifecycle.
-Here you can make your HTTP requests to get data from servers.
+- `componentDidMount()` => this hook will be called once all child components of this component have finished their lifecycle.
+Here you can make your HTTP requests to get data from servers for example.
 Don't update the state synchronously (you can do it in a promise for example) in this hook because it will trigger a re-render process that is bad for performances.

 > They are still historic lifecycle hooks that you can use, for example `componentWillMount()`, but since they are very rarely used and could lead to side effects, they might be removed in the future.